Bay Grasses

 How many types of grasses grow in the Chesapeake Bay?

-About 20 species of underwater grasses grow in the Chesapeake Bay and in lakes, streams, reservoirs and other bodies of water throughout the Bay watershed.
+About 20 species of underwater grasses grow in the Chesapeake Bay and in the lakes, streams, reservoirs and other bodies of water found throughout the watershed.

 Why are underwater grasses important?